-I, the undersigned, having investigated or caused to be investigated each matter, below; certify, affirm and acknowledge that each of the following numbered statements are true otherwise accurately reflect the condition and status, and operations of (hereinafter "Laboratory").
+I, the undersigned, having investigated or caused to be investigated each m atter, below; certify, affirm and acknowledge that each of the following numbered statement ents are true and otherwise accurately reflect the status, condition and op- erations of (hereinafter "Laboratory").
 I understand that by certifying the information below, I am making a statement or representation to the U.S. Election Assistance Commission required for receiving a Laboratory Accreditation under 42 U.S.C. §15371(b).
-I further understand, that to the extent any of the below representations or certifications are found to be materially false, the U.S. Election Assistance Commission may revoke any Accreditations granted to the above named laboratory and that I may be subject to criminal prosecution under 18 U.S.C. §1001.
+I further understand, that to the extent any of the below representations or certifications are found to be materially false, the U.S. Election Assistance Commission may revoke any Accreditations granted to the above named laboratory and that I m ay be subject to criminal prosecution under 18 U.S.C. §1001.